vmware/vSphere-machine-learning-extension/examples/helmet_object_detection/pipelines/README.md

 ```

 #### Compile Data Ingest Component
 First, we need to create and specify the persistent volume (PVC) for data storage, creating a VolumeOP instance.
+You can change the VolumeOP name and resource_name to create your data storage.

 ```python
 vop = dsl.VolumeOp(name="create_helmet_data_storage_volume",